-St. Thomas High School uses SmartAid, an online portal, to gather and assess financial and personal information for financial aid decisions.
-St. Thomas High School will only review your financial aid application after your application in SmartAid is complete.
-You will need to assure you have completed the application fully and honestly.
-The SmartAid application for the 2020-2021 school year will be available on the school’s website on or about December 1, 2019.
+St. Thomas High School uses SmartAid, an online portal, to gather and assess financial and personal information in making financial aid decisions.
+St. Thomas High School will only review your financial aid application once your application in SmartAid is complete.
+You must ensure you have completed the application fully.
+The SmartAid application for the 2021-2022 school year will be available on the school’s website on or about December 1, 2020.
 Please note that no applications will be accepted directly at St. Thomas High School.

 AWARDING FINANCIAL AID

 If you have any questions regarding the financial aid application, please contact SmartAid directly.
-The SmartAid Help Desk is available at the email address and toll free number below; SmartAid is available 24 hours a day to assist you with your application.
-Unfortunately, contacting St. Thomas High School directly for assistance will delay the assessment of your application.
+The SmartAid Help Desk is available at the email address and toll-free number below; SmartAid is available 24 hours a day to assist you with your application.
+Unfortunately, St. Thomas High School is unable to assist with the application process.

 St. Thomas High School has a long tradition of providing a Basilian Catholic education to students from all socioeconomic backgrounds.
 The Basilian Fathers remain committed to assisting those families who may not be in a position to pay full tuition to attend St. Thomas High School.
 Each year, nearly one-third of our students receive academic scholarships or financial aid.